ecsyjs/ecsy/docs/manual/Architecture.md

 }
 ```

-To avoid callbacks and asynchronicity, which is a bad thing for cache and predictability on the execution, entities are queued on the `added` and `removed` lists but they system owning these lists will be able to process them just whenever the `execute` method will get called.
+To avoid callbacks and asynchrony, which is a bad thing for cache and predictability on the execution, entities are queued on the `added` and `removed` lists but the system owning these lists will be able to process them just whenever the `execute` method will get called.
 So everytime you call `execute` you will have the list of all the entities added or removed since the last call.
 After the call has been executed these lists will get cleared.

 #### Changed
-Sometimes is also interesting to detect that an entity or a specific component has changed.
-Detecting these changes is more tricky to do performantly that's why we rely on the `entity.getMutableComponent` function (More info **link**) that basically mark the component as modified.
+Sometimes is also interesting to detect that an entity or a specific component has changed, , this means that any of the components from the entity that are part of the query have changed.
+Detecting these changes trickier to do it performantly, that is why we rely on the `entity.getMutableComponent` function (More info **TODO: link**) that basically marks the component as modified.
-The syntax to detect if an entity has changed, this means that any of the components from the entity that are part of the query have changed, is similar to the ones for `added` or `removed`:
+The syntax to detect if an entity has changed, is similar to the ones for `added` or `removed`:

 ```javascript
 SystemTest.queries = {